 - Have not previously been vaccinated with a meningococcal conjugate vaccine (Menactra or Menveo)

-Studies show Menomune resulted in a short-term protective immune response against meningococcal types A and C in 85 to 100 percent of vaccinated older children and adults.
+Studies show that Menomune resulted in a short-term protective immune response against meningococcal types A and C in 85 to 100 percent of vaccinated older children and adults.
 Estimates are not available for the efficacy of Menomune in children starting at age 2 years, but studies show a protective immune response against meningococcal types Y and W, according to the CDC.

 Serogroup B (Recombinant) Meningococcal Vaccines

-Bexsero and Trumenba are FDA-approved serogroup B meningococcal vaccines, which mean they are intended to help prevent meningococcal disease caused by serogroup B. They are also categorized as recombinant vaccines.
+Bexsero and Trumenba are FDA-approved serogroup B meningococcal vaccines, which means that they are intended to help prevent meningococcal disease caused by serogroup B. They are also categorized as recombinant vaccines.
 The CDC defines recombinant as “a type of vaccine where proteins from certain bacteria are used to help the body build protection against that germ.”